In situ manufacture or assembly of work equipment and plant

 A group of machines that are connected to each other but where each machine functions independently of the others is not considered to be an assembly of machinery in the above sense.

-Assemblies of machinery are subject to the Machinery Directive because their safety depends not just on the safe design and construction of their constituent units but also on the suitability of the units and critically the safety of the interfaces between them.
+Assemblies of machinery are subject to the Supply of Machinery (Safety) Regulations 2008 because their safety depends not just on the safe design and construction of their constituent units but also on the suitability of the units and critically the safety of the interfaces between them.
 The risk assessment to be carried out by the manufacturer of an assembly of machinery must therefore cover both the suitability of the constituent units for the safety of the assembly as a whole and the hazards resulting from the interfaces between constituent units (such as the need for extra guarding).
 It must also cover any hazards resulting from the assembly that are not covered by the Declaration of Conformity (for machinery) or the Declaration of Incorporation and the assembly instructions (for partly completed machinery) supplied by the manufacturers of the constituent units.

 The Declaration of Conformity for complete machines and the Declaration of Incorporation and the assembly instructions for partly completed machinery incorporated into the assembly of machinery must be included in the technical file for the assembly of machinery.
 The technical file for the assembly of machinery must also document any modifications that have been made to the constituent units when incorporating them into the assembly.
 The responsibility of the person manufacturing the line does not extend to the design of the individual machines and partly complete machines, provided they have checked that:

-Different parts of a complex industrial plant may be in scope of none, one or several product supply Directives depending on the nature of the component parts and the hazards arising.
+Different parts of a complex industrial plant may be in scope of none, one or several product supply legislation depending on the nature of the component parts and the hazards arising.
 It is only possible to give very general advice on these issues because each situation will be different and must be considered individually.

 Those involved in the design of such plant will need to liaise with each other to resolve these issues and ensure that the final assembled plant is safe and meets all relevant legislative requirements.
-Guidance on the interface between the Machinery Directive and other product supply Directives is available from the European Commission Guide to the Machinery Directive (see paragraphs 89-92).